jnozzi/cocoadev.com/markdown/DiskSpace.md

 ----

-easiest way would be to use popen() or General/NSTask to run the **df** command.
+easiest way would be to use popen() or NSTask to run the **df** command.
 If that's not acceptable, then you can snarf the df command from Darwin and see how they do it.

 ----